 Section 15.1 Filling of Patrol Assignments.
 All Patrol shift assignments shall be posted annually between November 1 and November 15 for the following year.
 Members may submit their requests for shifts based on seniority during this period.
 No such request shall be unreasonably denied.
-Once a member has completed eighteen (18) months of continuous service, he or she shall be eligible to participate in the annual bidding for Patrol assignments.
-To be able to participate in any interim bidding for Patrol assignments, a member must have participated in one (1) annual bidding process for Patrol assignments.
 The member with the highest seniority will have the first choice of patrol shift assignment.
 Seniority will be determined in accordance with the provisions of Section 15.3.
 This process will be followed in shift assignment.

-Should any opening occur during the year one interim bidding process shall be followed to fill the opening, provided that if no member applies for the opening, the Chief retains discretion to fill the opening by assigning the least senior member.
-An opening is defined as any assignment which was posted annually between November 1 and November 15.
-The interim process shall be initiated by the posting of the available Patrol assignment, with members being given five (5) calendar days to respond in writing to the posting indicating interest in the assignment.
-The most senior member indicating interest shall be given the assignment on a date that meets operational needs.
-The interim bidding process shall not apply to any subsequent opening which would occur as a result of this procedure being used to fill the first opening.
+Should any opening occur during the year, one interim bidding process shall be followed to fill the opening, provided that if no member applies for the opening, the Chief retains discretion to fill the opening by assigning the least senior member.
+The interim process shall be initiated by the posting of the available Patrol assignment, with members being given fifteen (15) calendar days to respond in writing to the posting indicating interest in the assignment.
+The most senior member indicating interest shall be given the assignment.
+The interim bidding process shall not apply to subsequent vacancies occurring as a result of this procedure.

 Section 15.2 Filling of Non-Patrol Job Assignments.
 Whenever the City determines that a vacancy occurs in a job assignment, the Division shall post the job assignment opening for fifteen (15) calendar days and shall allow any interested members of the same rank to apply within the posting period.
 The Division shall provide notice on the job posting as to any specialized training and/or technical skills which will be required for the assignment after the assignment is made.
 In filling the job assignment, the Division shall give consideration to all applicants who apply.
-The Chief shall appoint two sergeants and a lieutenant or deputy chief to interview all candidates who meet the minimum qualifications for the assignment.
-The interview panel shall present to the Chief the top three (3) candidates based on the criteria set forth in this paragraph.
 Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill a job assignment vacancy.
-The Chief shall appoint one of the three (3) members from the list prepared by the interview panel.
-For any Non-Patrol assignment, an applicant must have a minimum of three (3) years of continuous service with the City of Reynoldsburg.
+For any Non-Patrol assignment, an applicant must have a minimum of one (1) years of continuous service in a patrol assignment as a sergeant in order to receive consideration.
+When all other criteria are equal, seniority will be the deciding factor as to such assignment.
+For purposes of filling vacant assignments, seniority shall be determined in accordance with the provisions of Section 15.3.